-Pursuant to Section 32-782(a) of the Zoning and Land Development Code, Planning and Zoning Board consideration and recommendation is required prior to City Commission approval of Major Development applications to construct new nonresidential development with 4,000 square feet or more.
-The proposal is to build a 46,716 square feet community center, a 2,261 SF pool house and a 1,711 SF concession stand, thus, consideration and action by the Planning and Zoning Board and the City Commission is required.
+Pursuant to Section 32-782(a) of the Zoning and Land Development Code, Planning and Zoning Board consideration and recommendation is required prior to City Commission approval of Major

+Development applications to construct new nonresidential development with 4,000 square feet or more.
+The proposal is to build a 46,716 square feet community center, a 2,261 SF pool house and a 1,711 SF concession stand, thus, consideration and action by the City Commission is required.

-Pursuant to Section 32-961, since variances are needed for the proposed development, consideration and action by the Planning and Zoning Board and the City Commission is also required.
+Pursuant to Section 32-961, since variances are needed for the proposed development, consideration and action by the City Commission is also required.